mlbench/mlbench.github.io/_posts/2018-11-20-pytorch-adaptation-tutorial.md

 ---
 layout: post
-title: "Tutorial: Adapting existing PyTorch code to MLBench"
+title: "Tutorial: Adapting existing PyTorch Code to MLBench"
 author: r_grubenmann
 published: true
 tags: [tutorial,pytorch,guide]
 excerpt_separator: <!--more-->
 ---
 In this tutorial, we will go through the process of adapting existing distributed PyTorch code to work with the MLBench framework.
+This allows you to run your models in the MLBench environment and easily compare them with our reference implementations as baselines to see how well your code performs.

-MLBench is designed to easily be used with third-party models, allowing for quick and fair comparisons with our standard benchmarks, saving all of the hassle that's needed to implement your own baselines for comparison.
+MLBench is designed to easily be used with third-party models, allowing for quick and fair comparisons and saving all of the hassle that's needed to implement your own baselines for comparison.

 <!--more-->